 Are You a Real Estate Investor or Dealer?

-• Dealers, on the other hand, are your traditional house flippers.
+- Dealers, on the other hand, are your traditional house flippers.
 Their whole reason behind buying the property is for resale.
-Dealers pay ordinary income tax on any profits realized from flipping houses.
+Dealers pay ordinary income tax and may owe self employment tax on profits realized from flipping houses.

 Here are some points that the IRS will look for to determine if you’re a dealer:

-• Whether the property was ever listed as your primary residence
+- Whether and how the property was used, including whether it was used as a primary residence

 Full Tax Treatment for Real Estate Dealers

-Short-term capital gains tax is just one consideration if you’re a house flipper.
-Along with paying ordinary income tax rates on profits from the sale, which can go as high as 37%, real estate dealers will need to pay an additional 15.3% self-employment tax.
+Along with paying ordinary income tax rates on profits from the sale, which can go as high as 37%, real estate dealers may also owe self-employment tax.
+The amount depends on factors such as entity structure, the Social Security wage base and other circumstances.
 You’re generally considered to be self-employed if you:

-Of course, this is without accounting for tax deductions or credits.
-Deductions reduce your taxable income, while credits shrink your tax liability on a dollar-for-dollar basis.
+Of course, this is without accounting for additional tax deductions or credits.
+Deductions reduce your taxable income, while credits shrink your tax liability on a dollar for dollar basis.

 Lowering Your House Flipping Tax Burden

 Even with the high taxes of being a real estate dealer, there are several ways to lower your house flipping tax burden.
-Here are three steps to take to help lower your tax bill if you flip houses for sale.
+Here are two areas to consider when managing taxes for a house flipping business.

 2. Make Tax Deductions